vista-art/fragmentcolor/docs/api/scene/camera/position.md

-Shaders that need the eye position (specular highlights, fresnel, parallax) typically pull it from the `camera.position` uniform seeded by [`Pass::add`](https://fragmentcolor.org/api/core/pass#add) when the Camera is absorbed — caching it here keeps every frame cheap (no view-matrix inversion on the GPU side).
+Shaders that need the eye position (specular highlights, fresnel, parallax) typically pull it from the `camera.position` uniform seeded by [`Pass::add`](https://fragmentcolor.org/api/core/pass#add) when the Camera is absorbed.
+Caching it here keeps every frame cheap (no view-matrix inversion on the GPU side).

 ## Example